Publications & Media

 IEEE WOMEN IN ENGINEERING (WIE) NEWSLETTER

-IEEE WIE members receive the bi-monthly IEEE WIE Exchange newsletter which contains reports on WIE and Affinity Group activities, IEEE news, and other relevant WIE information.
-The newsletter also features opportunities to network, volunteer, and participate in local and global WIE activities.
+IEEE WIE members receive the bi-monthly IEEE WIE Exchange newsletter which contains reports on IEEE WIE and Affinity Group activities, IEEE news, and other relevant IEEE WIE information.
+The newsletter also features opportunities to network, volunteer, and participate in local and global IEEE WIE activities.